CMDB Discovery

 A CMDB Without Discovery Is Just a Database

 The importance of discovery comes from what it provides to the users of the Configuration Management Database (CMDB): trustworthy data and greater speed to value.
 Without discovery, the CMDB database is built by feeds and data entry, which can lead to errors that affect confidence in the data.
+Trustworthy data is also what auditors demand, and leveraging Automated discovery for IT audit ensures that the CMDB’s accuracy is continuously validated by automated scanning rather than being dependent on manual updates that inevitably fall behind.

 Beyond the technical value of discovery is the fact that when combined with service mapping, the CMDB’s time to value is greatly reduced, as it begins to provide enough data to support service management processes more quickly.

-Trustworthy Data
+Trustworthy data

 Using a key attribute, like the item’s serial number or license key, this information can be used to locate the asset in an IT asset management database and complete the non-financial information about the asset, beginning the process of turning that asset into a Configuration Item (CI).